zoran-cuckovic/QGIS-terrain-shading/index.md

 ## Remarks

 For cartographic uses, the best result is achieved when varying levels of transparency according to shadow depth or length.
-You can download and apply a QGIS style definition files from [Style library on GitHub repository](https://github.com/zoran-cuckovic/QGIS-raster-shading/tree/styles).
+You can download and apply **QGIS style definition** files from the [style library on GitHub repository](https://github.com/zoran-cuckovic/QGIS-raster-shading/tree/styles).
 REPO / FILE  ?raw=true

 The algorithm output may contain some sharp transitions or visible artefacts, especially when made for rugged terrain, over noisy elevation models, such as Lidar data, or over small scale models of urban architecture.
 A simple 3x3 average (smoothing) filter should be applied in these cases.